717 Positions Filled Permanently

 Reassignment is the permanent assignment with or without relocation of an employee to another established position with the same level in the same salary schedule, or to a position with an equivalent level in another salary schedule.
 The following policies apply to reassignment:

 1. Reassignment to a bargaining position.
 General policies and procedures governing reassignments to bargaining positions are contained in the applicable collective bargaining agreement.
-(See 72, Bargaining Positions, and 76, Bargaining Position Qualification Standards, for detailed policies and procedures.)
+(See 72, Bargaining Positions and 76, Bargaining Job-Qualification Standards, for detailed policies and procedures.)

 3. Mutual exchanges.
 Career bargaining employees may exchange positions at the same level, if the exchange is approved by management at the installations involved, subject to the provisions of the applicable collective bargaining agreement.
 An exchange of positions does not necessarily mean that the employees involved take over the duty assignments of the positions.